edenessame/wakeboarding/README.md

 ### Navigation Section

-* The navigation bar is at the top of the page and fixed, so always visible and accessable wherever the user is on the page.
+* The Navigation bar is at the top of the page and fixed, so always visible and accessable wherever the user is on the page.
-* The navigation bar shows the business name in the top left corner.
+* The Navigation bar shows the business name in the top left corner.
 * The other navigation links are to the right: Home, About Us, Prices and contact.
 They become a drop down menu on smaller screens where they would take up too much screen space.
-* The navigation bar tells the user the name of the business and website and the differnt sections of information are easy to find
+* The Navigation bar tells the user the name of the business and website and the differnt sections of information are easy to find

 ![Navigation bar on a large screen](./readme-assets/Navigation-bar.png)